20 Best Calisthenics Leg Exercises & Workout Routine

 It is suitable for beginners as it is low impact, easy to perform, and requires no equipment; you can do it anywhere, anytime.

-• Lie supine on the floor with your knees bent and feet flat on the floor.
+1. Lie on your back with your face up, knees bent, and feet flat on the floor.

-• Pause for a moment, and then lower your hips on the floor.
+3. Pause for a moment, and then lower your hips to the floor.
 This is your one rep.

 6. Standing Calf Raise